-If your COS Website is set up using SSL (HTTPS), assets being loaded over HTTP will be blocked from loading by your browser.
-HubSpot automatically ensures all HubSpot-hosted resources are protocol-less to ensure they load without issue; however, if you are loading assets from an external server via HTTP, the asset will not load once SSL is enabled.
+If your HubSpot-hosted website is set up using SSL (HTTPS), assets being loaded over HTTP will be blocked from loading by your browser.
+HubSpot automatically ensures all HubSpot-hosted resources are protocol-less to ensure they load without issue.
+However, if you are loading assets from an external server via HTTP, the asset will not load once SSL is enabled.

 To resolve mixed content warnings for resources loaded from a non-HubSpot domain, use the HTTPS version of the URL, if possible.
 If the external site does not support HTTPS requests, you will need to contact that domain's admin to see if they can make their content available over HTTPS.
 As an alternative, if the source file does not support HTTPS, upload the asset to your file manager, and reference that URL instead.

 References in stylesheets or scripts

 One of the most common sources of mixed content warnings are non-HubSpot hosted files in your site's stylesheet.